Characters

 Elysium

-Light starts hitting The Dreamer’s eyelids as he slowly wakes up surrounded by greenery.
-He wakes up and finds himself lying on a large green field, surrounded by beauty and warmth.
-He stands up and enjoys the colorful view, unlike anything he’s ever seen.
+Soft light begins to touch The Dreamer’s eyelids as he slowly awakens, surrounded by greenery.
+He opens his eyes and finds himself lying in a vast, sunlit field, filled with beauty and warmth.
+Standing up, he takes in the vibrant, colorful view—unlike anything he’s ever seen.

 An Ancient Tale

-It’s time to travel back in time once again, even further this time around, to the year 1922.
+It’s time to travel back in time once again—this time, even further—to the year 1922.

-Finally in 1989, as we’ve already heard in ‘Invitation’.
-The Illusionist gives the music box to The Dreamer, making The Dreamer became the last person he tries to help.
-Hoping that maybe, The Dreamer would later pass The Lullaby on to people in need the same way he did.
+Finally, in 1989, as covered in Invitation, The Illusionist passes the music box to The Dreamer—making him the last person he seeks to help.
+He hopes, perhaps, that The Dreamer will carry on the tradition, passing The Lullaby to others in need, just as he once did.

 When Liberty Calls

-We now go back to present time again, into the dream world and back to The Dreamer’s perspective.
-The Dreamer begins to question whether he should ever go back to the real world again.
-Everything in this alter dimension is perfect for him and so he cannot see a reason for him to go back.
-Out here he can be reunited with The Rose, where they can both be immortal forever.
-Or at least, so it seems…
+We return once again to the present time—back into the dream world, and back to The Dreamer’s perspective.
+The Dreamer begins to question whether he should ever return to the real world.
+Everything in this alternate dimension feels perfect, tailor-made for him, and he can’t find a reason to leave.
+Here, he can be reunited with The Rose, and together they can remain immortal forever.
+Or so it seems…

-The feeling of being free is too tempting and The Dreamer considers staying in the dream world forever.
-Without too much hesitation, the decision is made.
+The feeling of freedom is too tempting.
+The Dreamer finds himself drawn deeper, considering the possibility of staying in the dream world forever.
+Without much hesitation, he makes his decision.

 Disconnection

-So now The Dreamer has just made his decision to not go back to his ordinary world.
-This choice leads to a disconnection from the ordinary world, which brings his soul to separate from his body, leaving the physical body “lifeless”.
-The Dreamer suddenly collapses on the floor.
-The Lily, who’s with him in the real world, calls 911 to get help while The Dreamers body falls into a coma-like state.
+The Dreamer has made his decision: he will not return to the ordinary world.
+This choice triggers a disconnection from reality, causing his soul to separate from his body, leaving his physical form motionless—“lifeless.”
+Suddenly, The Dreamer collapses in the real world.
+The Lily, who is with him, panics and calls 911 as The Dreamer’s body slips into a coma-like state.

 Dark Dimension